-The most common reason for extraction is to remove teeth which can not be restored, due to tooth decay, periodontal disease or dental trauma.
-Tooth extractions are usually pretty straightforward, and the vast majority can be performed quickly while the individual is awake by using local anesthetic injections to eliminate pain.
-If you are considering an extraction, then you can use the following checklist to determine if removal is the right choice for you:
+The most common reason for pulling or extracting a tooth is to remove teeth that can not be restored due to tooth decay, periodontal disease, or dental trauma.
+Tooth extractions are performed quickly while the individual is awake, using a local anesthetic injection to eliminate pain.
+Do you need a tooth pulled?

 - The damaged or decayed tooth cannot be repaired.